Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Absolute/convective instability of pulse solutions

 Since the integrand is analytic in the $\kappa$ plane, we may deform the contour of integration into any path $\Gamma$ connecting $\kappa_1$ and $\kappa_2$.
 The case of convective instability, in which the deformed contour $\Gamma$ lies entirely within a region with $\mbox{Re}\: \sigma^+(\kappa)<0$, is shown in figure~\ref{fig:convabs}({\it a}).
 The case of absolute instability, for which the contour $\Gamma$ must pass through a region with $\mbox{Re}\: \sigma^+(\kappa)>0$, is shown in figure \ref{fig:convabs}({\it c}).
 The transition from convective to absolute instability under a continuous parameter change must happen by passing through the situation illustrated in figure \ref{fig:convabs}({\it b}) where the two lines on which $\mbox{Re}\, \sigma^+ (\kappa)=0$ have pinched together at a saddle point, where $\mbox{d}\sigma^+/\mbox{d}\kappa=0$ (note that since $\sigma^+$ is analytic, points where $\mbox{d}\sigma^+/\mbox{d}\kappa$ vanishes are necessarily saddle points).

 Following the above discussion, to identify the transition from convective to absolute instability, we seek the parameter values for which $ \mbox{Re}\: \sigma^+(\kappa)=0$ and $\mbox{d}\sigma^+/\mbox{d}\kappa=0$ at the relevant saddle point.
-To achieve this, we first take a pulse solution and solve the cubic $\mbox{d}\sigma^+/\mbox{d}\kappa=0$ to find the relevant saddle point (by scrutinising the contours) in the $\kappa$ plane.
+To achieve this, we first take a pulse solution and solve the cubic equation $\mbox{d}\sigma^+/\mbox{d}\kappa=0$ to find the relevant saddle point (by scrutinising the contours) in the $\kappa$ plane.
 We then adjust $\We$ until $\mbox{Re}\: \sigma^+(\kappa)=0$ is satisfied.
 We may then continue in any desired parameter to trace out the transition boundary.
 Figure \ref{fig:absconv} shows the boundary between absolute and convective instability in the $(\Ca,\We)$ plane for a range of values of the inclination angle $\beta$.
 Evidently for fixed Bond number $\Ca$, the flow is either convectively unstable for any value of $\We\geq 0$, or else as $\We$ increases it undergoes a transition from absolute to convective instability, and we, therefore, expect that sufficiently strong electric field should have a regularising effect on the dynamics. { From the physical point of view, this can be explained as follows.
 The electric field has a destabilising effect on the flow, and results in the generation of larger-amplitude pulses.
 The speed of the pulses is also amplified by the electric field.
 If the electric field becomes sufficiently strong, the pulses become sufficiently fast so that they can escape expanding wave packets generated by localised disturbances.
 As a result, the pulses become convectively unstable.}

-Finally we note that our results are consistent with those obtained by \cite{lin2015coherent} for the non-local KS equation~\eqref{KSeq} obtained from \eqref{eq:TFE1} from a weakly nonlinear expansion as described in \S~\ref{sec:long}.
-Equation \eqref{KSeq} supports pulse solutions which are absolutely unstable for any $\We$ \cite[][]{lin2015coherent}.
+Our results are consistent with those found by \cite{lin2015coherent} for the non-local KS equation~\eqref{KSeq}, which supports pulse solutions which are absolutely unstable for any $\We$ \cite[][]{lin2015coherent}.
 This is consistent with the findings shown in figure \ref{fig:absconv}: for any Bond number there is a transition from absolute to convective instability as the Weber number is increased, and the smaller the Bond number is the larger the Weber number at which the transition occurs.